 - 1. Transportation covers all transportation (Sea, Air, Rail, Road and Others) services provided by residents to non-residents and vice-versa and involves the carriage of passengers, movement of goods (freight), charter of carriers with crew and other related supporting and auxiliary services.
-Activities excluded from transportation are freight insurance, repairs of transportation equipment and goods procured in ports by carriers.
-The debit entry under transportation includes 8 % of imports (mixed c&f, fob), the amount calculated on imports financed by foreign loans/credits/grants on stipulated ratios in various agreements or at the flat rate of 9 % for freight where such details are not available. - 2.
-Travel represents receipts and payments under tourism and other travel for such purposes as business and personal.
+Activities excluded from transportation are insurance, repairs of transportation equipment and goods procured in ports by carriers.
+The debit entry under transportation includes freight which is 8 % of imports (mixed c&f, fob basis), the amount calculated for freight on imports financed by foreign loans/credits/grants are based on stipulated ratios in various agreements or at the flat rate of 9 % where such details are not available. - 2.
+Travel represents receipts and payments under tourism and other travel for purposes such as business and personal.
 Business travelers are usually commercial travelers, government employees on official travel and employees' of international organizations on official missions.
 Personal travel covers travelers going abroad for religious, educational, health purposes, visits to relatives and friends, participation in sports etc. - 3.
 Communication services cover receipts and payments for telephone, telegraph, facsimile and telex including broadcasting and electronic mail services, postal and courier services. - 4.
 Construction services covers receipts for work abroad on construction projects and installation by personnel of resident enterprises and payments of salary and allowances to the personnel of non-resident enterprises engaged in construction project - 5.
 Insurance services: Credit entries cover net premium on direct insurance and reinsurance assumed by resident insurance companies.
-Debit entries cover premium on merchandise insurance on imports, which are not available separately but are included in freight.
+Debit entries also cover premium on merchandise insurance on imports, which are not available separately but are included in freight.
 An estimated 10 percent of import freights are treated as insurance. - 6.
 Financial Services: Receipts by banks operating in Pakistan from their offices and correspondents abroad and payments by banks to their branches and correspondents abroad on account of commission, cable charges including fees associated with letter of credit, bankers acceptances, lines of credit, financial leasing and other fees etc. are included under financial services. - 7.
 Computer and Information Services: It covers receipts and payments for computer and news related services including data processing, hardware consultancy, software implementation, export of computer software, maintenance and repairs of computers and news agency services. - 8.
 Royalties and License Fee The item covers receipts and payments associated with the authorized use of intangible non-produced non-financial assets and proprietary rights, such as patents, copy rights, trademarks, industrial processes etc. and the use through licensing agreement of produced originals or prototypes such as manuscripts and films. - 9.
 Other Business Services: Receipts and payments for merchant and other trade related services, operational leasing and miscellaneous business, professional and technical services are covered under this head. - 10.
 Entertainment, Cultural and Recreational Services: It covers receipts and payments for audio visual and related services and other cultural and recreational services. - 11.
-Govt.
-Services n.i.e.: Under this residual item the primary credit entries are service expenditures of foreign diplomatic missions and international organizations in Pakistan and the primary debit entries are the expenditures relating to Pakistan diplomatic personnel, diplomatic and trade mission, and military expenditures abroad.
+Government Services n.i.e, cover all services such as logistics support, earnings/expenditures of embassies and consulates etc. The data is collected though survey of Pak diplomatic missions abroad, exchange records of banks, transactions routed through SBP and MOF etc.